algosup/2024-2025-project-1-fpga-team-5/Documents/TestPlan/TestPlan.md

 You can find the various Test Cases [→ here](https://docs.google.com/spreadsheets/d/19hOothj9DaywUXqyfjia2evk6Djy2kNbEhjEEK4RGDQ/edit?usp=sharing).
 The purpose of this document is to outline the future features that will need to be tested in advance to identify potential defects early in the project.
 The cases are presented in the following format:

 - *Test Case:* A description of the scenario being tested.
-- *Type of Case:* Categorized as Audio/Visual, Game States/Dynamics, or Game Mechanics.
+- *Type:* Categorized as Audio/Visual, Game States/Dynamics, or Game Mechanics.
-- *Current Status:* Indicated as Not Started, In Progress, or Done.
+- *Status:* Indicates whether the test is Not Started, In Progress, or Done.
+- *Test results:* Indicates whether the test has Failed or Passed.
 - *Expected Result:* The anticipated outcome of the test.
 - *Actual Result:* The observed outcome after testing.